jeffryang24/vimcfg/README.md

 # vimcfg

 My Personal Vim Configuration.
 This repository is created for learning some Vim magic and managing Vim plugins easily using git scm.

+Credits to [Ultimate Vim Configuration](https://github.com/amix/vimrc) for its great resource and I learn many thing from that repository.